PauliinaV/Short_Story_Reading_Behaviour_Public/README.md

 4. Functions: Custom functions used in the Prep or Analysis.
 Functions not created by the authors, see comments for credit.
 5. Info: Document with information on the reading behaviour tracking system.

-File naming system: Folder_IntentionForUse.filetype, e.g., Analysis_ReadingSpeedModel.Rmd = R markdown file for analysis of reading speed by modelling.
+File naming system: Folder_IntentedUsage.filetype, e.g., Analysis_ReadingSpeedModel.Rmd: R markdown file for analysis of reading speed by modelling.
-Data files are named in lowercase and underscores (snake case), e.g. raw_tracking_data, continuous variables and covariates are named with Pascal Case, e.g. UserId, whereas binary test variables are named in Camel Case, e.g. isEngagedReading.
+Data files are named in lowercase and underscores (snake case), e.g. raw_tracking_data, variables are named with Pascal Case, e.g. UserId
-FIX: it could be better to stick to one naming convention

 ### Prep